 Australian Gold Lunar Rat 1 oz Series 2 – 2008

 All the gold coins of the 12-coin series have been minted; the first cycle of the Lunar Calendar began with the Australian Gold Lunar Rat 1 oz Series 2 and concludes in 2007 with the Year of the Pig.
 All coins in the Lunar Series are legal tender Australian coins and are 0.9999 fine (24-karat) and individually encapsulated in a protective acrylic case.
-The incredible global success of the first series spawned the second series which began in 2008 and is also available from CNI.
+The global success of the first series spawned the second series which began in 2008.

 The primary reason for the Australian Gold Lunar Rat 1 oz Series 2 popularity is its exquisite quality.
-Many collectors of Perth Mint coins assert that The Perth Mint is without equal when it comes to producing collector coins.
+Many collectors assert that The Perth Mint is without equal when it comes to producing collector coins.

-So beautifully struck is the Australian Gold Lunar Rat 1 oz Series 2 Coins that some investors mistakenly think the Lunar Series Bullion Coins are proof coins.
-The coins’ raised images are highly polished and contrast with satin-like fields around the images.
+The Australian Gold Lunar Rat 1 oz Series 2 Coins feature raised images which are highly polished and contrast with satin-like fields around the images.
 This feature can best be seen on the obverse, with the image of Her Majesty Queen Elizabeth II, which graces the front of all the Lunar Series coins.
 The reverses of the coins carry images of animals associated with each Lunar Calendar year.

 Another reason for the Australian Gold Lunar Rat 1 oz Series 2 coins’ popularity is that they are limited production coins.
-In contrast, Gold Eagles, which are the world’s best-selling 22-karat gold coins, and Gold Maple Leafs, the world’s best-selling 24-karat gold coins, are unlimited production coins.
-The 1-ounce Lunar Series gold coins are limited to 30,000 coins for each year and clearly have become collector favorites.
+The 1-ounce Lunar Series gold coins are limited to 30,000 coins for each year and have become collector favorites.